rizwan-kh/rizwan-kh.github.io/content/posts/k8s-traefik-v2.md

 ----
 ```

-The manifest is pretty straight forward, with the only non-standard part being the initContainer, which is used here to get the IP address of the worker node on which Trafik is deployed and to update it in AWS Route53 with an A record.
+The manifest is pretty straightforward, with the only non-standard part being the initContainer, which is used here to get the IP address of the worker node on which Trafik is deployed and to update it in AWS Route53 with an A record.

 Assuming the IP address is 10.7.60.70, an entry with record *.k8s.mydomain.com with an A record pointing to IP 10.7.60.70 will get inserted in Route53 in your public hosted zone.

 #### Is this even working?
-Ofcourse, if we have done all this, how do we validate, for that we will deploy a service and ingressRoute CRD with the manifest provided below
+Of course, if we have done all this, how do we validate, for that we will deploy a service and ingressRoute CRD with the manifest provided below

 `kubectl apply -f traefik-ir.yaml`